Specifying a Python Runtime

 By default, new Python applications on Heroku use the Python runtime indicated in Specifying a Python version.

-If you’re running a Python application that requires a different supported runtime, or if you simply want to lock your project against patch updates until you’re ready to upgrade, you can specify which runtime to use for your app.
+If you’re running a Python application that requires a different supported runtime, or if you want to lock your project against patch updates until you’re ready to upgrade, you can specify which runtime to use for your app.

-Selecting a runtime
+Selecting a Runtime

 To specify a Python runtime, add a runtime.txt

-file to your app’s root directory that declares the exact version number to use:
+file to your app’s root directory that declares the exact version number to use.

 $ cat runtime.txt